Positive affectivity

 Positive affectivity (PA) is a human characteristic that describes how much people experience positive affects (sensations, emotions, sentiments); and as a consequence how they interact with others and with their surroundings.

 People with high positive affectivity are typically enthusiastic, energetic, confident, active, and alert.
 Research has linked positive affectivity with an increase in longevity, better sleep, and a decrease in stress hormones.
 People with a high positive affectivity have healthier coping styles, more positive self-qualities, and are more goal oriented.
 Positive affectivity also promotes an open-minded attitude, sociability, and helpfulness.

 Those having low levels of positive affectivity (and high levels of negative affectivity) are characterized by sadness, lethargy, distress, and un-pleasurable engagement (see negative affectivity).
 Low levels of positive affect are correlated with social anxiety and depression, due to decreased levels of dopamine.

 Psychology

 Happiness, a feeling of well-being, and high levels of self-esteem are often associated with high levels of positive affectivity, but they are each influenced by negative affectivity as well.
 Trait PA roughly corresponds to the dominant personality factors of extraversion; however, this construct is also influenced by interpersonal components.

+Positive affectivity has also been linked to improvements in cognitive processing in early development.
+Research in developmental psychology shows that children experiencing higher levels of positive emotion tend to engage in more systematic and explanation-based reasoning.
+For example, Bailey, Williams, and Cimpian (2022) found that positive affect was associated with a greater tendency to seek coherent, rule-based explanations when learning from examples, suggesting that positive emotional states may support deeper conceptual processing in childhood.